mailpoet/mailpoet/readme.txt

 * Easy to use WordPress newsletter builder
 * Beautiful responsive templates
 * No configuration needed: works out of the box
-* We offer a free sending plan for those with 2,000 subscribers or less
+* Small site owners with lists of 1,000 subscribers or less get the Premium for free.
+[Read More](https://www.mailpoet.com/free-plan/)
 * GDPR compliant

 = See it in action =